Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

-I want to encourage you with some tips on how to reframe your health resolutions in the coming year.
-This will help you be successful in the changes you want to make.
+So, we want to encourage you with some practical tips on how to frame your health resolutions and goals for the coming year.
+These strategies will help you create sustainable changes that actually work for YOU.

-I love thinking about the upcoming year as a fresh start for new habits.
+Most of us love thinking about this time of year as a fresh start for new habits.

-However, I don’t want you to waste your energy on self care practices that may not have many health benefits.
+However, we don’t want you to waste your energy on self-care practices that may not have many health benefits.

-I want you to think about your new year’s resolutions as a form of healthcare.
+Think about your New Year’s resolutions as a form of healthcare.
 How can you get the most out of your commitments for your overall health?

 And how can you build a healthy lifestyle that will support your health for decades to come?